Nsk246/Tox-NIO/README.md

 ---

 © 2026 Nandhu S Kumar.
 All rights reserved.
-This software may not be copied, modified, or distributed without explicit permission.
+This software repository including the python notebook may not be copied, modified, or distributed without explicit permission.
 Licensed under: All rights reserved.